cosmosbabe/cosmosbabe/README.md

 Hi, my name is Irina.
-I am interested in Python and Ruby, ancient poetry and sophisticated techno, metaphysics and robotics.
+I am interested in words and numbers, ancient poetry and 21st century science, metaphysics and robotics.
 I am in love with Jupyter Notebook!
-Currently Deep Learning student living by the sea.
+Currently Data Science student living by the sea.